DataDog/guarddog/README.md

 # Scan the 'request' package using 2 specific heuristics
 guarddog scan requests --rules exec-base64 --rules code-execution

+# Scan the 'requests' package using all rules but one
+guarddog scan requests --exclude-rules exec-base64

 # Scan a local package
 guarddog scan /tmp/triage.tar.gz